umbobabo/ds-best-coding-practices/GIT_WORKFLOW.md

 ## Forking Workflow Overview

-With the Forking Workflow every developer has their own private repository instead of one central repo.
-This means that each developer has two git repositories for a single project: a personal one and a public one.
+With the Forking Workflow every developer has their own private repository (fork) rather than working in a shared one.
+The developer will need to clone the shared main repository, usually hosted in the organisation account, to be able to open PRs from their personal repo against the main one.
+This means each developer has at least two git repositories for a single project: their fork and the main reposity.

 ## Setting Up Your Fork

-When you're ready to collaborate on a project, rather than cloning the project, create a Fork of the project.
-Github provide a link to create a Fork on the main page of the project's Github Repo.
-This creates a person version of the repo associated with your account only, where you can control who can push to it.
+When you're ready to collaborate on a project, rather than cloning the project, create a fork of the project.
+Github provide a link to create a Fork on the main page of the project's Github repo.
+This creates a personal version of the repo associated with your account only, where you can control who can push to it.

-After creating your fork, perform a git clone of the Fork to get a copy onto your local machine.
-This serves as your private development environment, just like in the other workflows.
+After creating your fork, clone it on your local machine.
+This serves as your private development environment, just like in other git workflows.

-If you want to regularlly pull the latest code from the main project into your Fork, add the project as an additional remote for your local project.
+It is recommended you regularly pull the latest code from the main project into your fork.
+To do this, first add the project as an additional remote for your local project.

 `git remote add upstream (upstream-github-url)`